eragnms/pythontemplate/README.rst

   $ ./pythontemplate-runner.py

-Install the script with either (cd into the root of the project):
+To install for development do:

-  $ pip install -e .
+  $ pip install -r requirements.txt

-or
+To install for production do:

-  $ pip install .
+  $ pip install pythontemplate or .

 After installation it can be invoked with: